Eyreon/FLsun-V400/README.md

 Follow this link: https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad

 Lets start with using the FLSUN recovery image that enables SSH and access to the printers firmware.
-The image can be found here: https://flsun3d.com/pages/speeder-pad > Select V400.
+The image can be found here: https://flsun3d.com/pages/speeder-pad > Select V400, then put it on a microSDcard using Belena etcher or some other tool as described in above guide.

 # calibration: